shell909090/doh/README.md

 # Config

+Defaultly doh will try to read configs from `doh.json;~/.doh.json;/etc/doh.json`.

 * logfile: optional. indicate which file log should be written to. empty means stdout. empty by default.
 * loglevel: optional. log level. warning by default.
-* service-driver: optional. see "drivers and protocols". if empty, program will auto guess.
-* service-url: required. see "drivers and protocols".
-* cert-file: optional. cert file when use doh.
-* key-file: optional. key file when use doh.
-* edns-client-subnet: optional. it could be empty, means don't do anything. or "client", means read remote address and put it into edns-client-subnet. or an ip address/cidr subnet, means put this address into edns-client-subnet. empty by default.
+* service: service config
+  * driver: driver to use.
+  * url: url to driver.
+  * ... the rest of the config depends on the driver.
-* client: client settings.
+* client: client config
+  * driver: driver to use.
+  * url: url to driver.
+  * ... the rest of the config depends on the driver.

+## aliases

+Defaultly doh will try to read aliases from `doh-aliases.json;~/.doh-aliases.json`.

-* aliases: a dict. if url matches the key, it will be replaced by value.
+If the server from the command line matches the key, the value will be used.

 ## Client Config